ministryofjustice/cloud-platform-environments/cmd/namespace-divergence/README.md

 # Namespace Divergence

-Namespace Divergence is a tool that cross-references the namespaces in your Kubernetes cluster with the namespaces directory in the GitHub repository `ministryofjustice/cloud-platform-environments`.
-If a divergence is found, it can send a slack message or just print to screen.
-This way, you can be sure that accedental namespaces don't exist and ensure your data is always up-to-date, without spending hours doing manual checks.
+Namespace Divergence is a tool that cross-references the namespaces in your Kubernetes cluster with the namespaces directory in the GitHub repository [ministryofjustice/cloud-platform-environments](https://github.com/ministryofjustice/cloud-platform-environments/).
+If a divergence is found, it can send a slack message or just print the output to the screen.
+This way, you can be sure that accidental namespaces are picked up and confirm git is the source of truth.

 ### How to run